adlio/pgxschema/README.md

 ## Usage Instructions

-Create a `schema.Migrator` in your bootstrap/config/database connection code, then call its `Apply()` method with your database connection and a slice of `*schema.Migration` structs.
+Create a `pgxschema.Migrator` in your bootstrap/config/database connection code, then call its `Apply()` method with your database connection and a slice of `*pgxschema.Migration` structs.
 Like so:

     db, err := pgxpool.Connect() // or pgx.Connect()

-    migrator := pgxschema.NewMigrator()
+    migrator := pgxpgxschema.NewMigrator()
     migrator.Apply(db, []*pgxschema.Migration{
-      &schema.Migration{
+      &pgxschema.Migration{
         ID: "2019-09-24 Create Albums",
         Script: `
         CREATE TABLE albums (